Lovelyfin00/quaint-catalogue/README.md

-# Welcome to my quaint catalogue! 🛍️
+# Welcome to quaint catalogue! 🛍️
 Hey there, fellow shopaholics!
 This is my amazing ecommerce website built using JavaScript, HTML, and CSS.
 I wanted to put my skills to the test and create an online store that is both functional and visually stunning.
 I used Bootstrap as my CSS framework and added some extra pizzazz with Swiper JS for some categories.
 Plus, I fetched product data from dummyjson.com to populate my website with tons of awesome products!

 ## Features